Writing scientific articles for Scopus journals

 Coordination of the article content, making all necessary adjustments

-Academic translation and language proofreading by a professional philologist
+Academic translation and proofreading by a professional philologist

 A detailed analysis of the requirements of the publication for which the article is being prepared

-Checking your article with the world's best anti-plagiarism system Turnitin
+Checking your article with the world's leading anti-plagiarism system, Turnitin

 In what areas do we write scientific articles?